District 208: History

 Daum Industries began construction on a former alfalfa field located at the intersection of Karcher Road and U.S. Highway 30 in 1963.
 The mall was completed and opened on August 26, 1965 with anchor stores Buttrey Food & Drug, Tempo, and Portland, Oregon-based Sprouse-Reitz.
 During 1967, Daum Industries persuaded JCPenney to open a department store at the two-year-old shopping center.
 In March 1967, construction on a $3.5 million expansion of the shopping mall began, with a finish date set for March 1968.
 The new expansion added 259000 sqft of new retail space to the shopping center, including the new JCPenney store and a Skaggs Drug Centers store.
 Following the opening of the new Karcher Mall store, JCPenney shuttered four nearby stores in downtown Nampa, Caldwell, Emmett, and Payette.

-The mall was expanded even more in August 1973, adding two more department stores, including Boise, Idaho-based Falk's I.D.
+The mall was expanded even more, which opened on August 3, 1973, adding two more department stores, including Boise, Idaho-based Falk's I.D.
 Store and Seattle, Washington-based The Bon Marché, and a two-screen theater, Karcher Twin Theaters.
 A free-standing Ernst hardware store was added in late 1976.
 In late 1981, Tempo vacated the mall with the space being converted to a Woolworth department store in March 1982.

 In 1986, Karcher Mall featured 74 businesses when it was sold from Daum Industries to Los Angeles-based Standard Management Co. for about $14 million.
 During the same year, Falk's I.D.
 Store shut its remaining 55 stores.
 Falk's I.D.
 Store sold two locations, including the store at the mall, to Anthony's.
 In July 1987, Buttrey closed its five Treasure Valley locations, including the store in the mall.
 Later that same year, the mall underwent a $1 million renovation.
 The former Buttrey store was split into two smaller anchor tenants with Discount Furniture, and House of Fabrics.